 Most self-employed people who pay tax via the self-assessment system must make two tax payments each year to pay their annual tax bills, one by January 31 and one by July 31.
 These are known as ‘payments on account’.

-This year, however, in order to provide people with a bit more financial breathing space, the Chancellor has announced that the July payment will be deferred, so that you’ll have until January 31 to pay your second payment on account.
+This year, however, in order to provide people with a bit more financial breathing space, the Chancellor has announced that the July payment has been deferred, so that you’ll have until January 31 to pay your second payment on account.

 Bounce Back' loans and Business Interruption loans

 Depending on your individual circumstances, if you run your own business you may be able to get a government-backed ‘Bounce Back’ loan for up to £50,000.
-You can apply for a loan between £2,000 and up to 25% of your turnover if your business is based in the UK, was established before 1 March 2020 and has been adversely affected by coronavirus.
+You can apply for a loan between £2,000 and up to 25% of your turnover (up to a maximum of £50,000) if your business is based in the UK, was established before 1 March 2020 and has been adversely affected by coronavirus.
+The last date you can apply for a loan was originally 4 November, but this has now been extended to 30 November.

 This must be repaid, but you don’t have to pay anything back in the first year, and no interest is payable either.
 After the first year ends, interest is charged at 2.5% annually.
+Loans can last for up to 10 years, but you can pay back what you owe at any time without penalty.
+You can also take a payment holiday if you need to, or you can temporarily switch to interest-only payments up to three times for a period of up to six months each time.
 You can find out more about bounce back loans and how to apply here.

 If you need to borrow more than £50,000, an alternative option may be a Business Interruption loan, which helps small and medium-sized businesses access loans and other types of finance up to £5m.
 To qualify, you’ll need to show that your business has been adversely impacted by the coronavirus.
 The government guarantees 80% of loans and also pays interest and fees for the first 12 months.
 Find out more about the Business Interruption Loan scheme and how to apply here.